fastrgv/RufasCube/README.md

 In the following, the "appName" can be either "cube" or "seven".

 The build scripts work for AdaCore Ada [with its own g++], but should also work for GNAT from the GNU Compiler Collection, with minor changes.
+See gcmp.sh.

 -------------------------------------------------------
+Windows32 => w32buildAll.bat
-Windows64 => wbuildAll.bat (ensure 64-bit AdaCore is in path)
+Windows64 => wbuildAll.bat

+Note that the [hard-to-find] 64-bit library file glext64.lib was built using the AdaCore g++ compiler versus glext-src code obtained from Source Forge.
+You can use it as-is; you need not recreate it.
+See glext64.7z.

 -------------------------------------------------------
 MacOSX => obuildAll.sh

 build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries GLFWv3 installed.
 I used this to build the executable that I deliver, named cube_osx.
-Macs with a recent but standard configuration of OS-X should be able to rebuild using this script.
+Macs with a recent but standard configuration of OS-X, and AdaCore Ada installed should be able to rebuild using this script.

+Note: ./alternateBuildScripts/GNocmp.sh shows how to build on OSX using GNU/Ada, and without Xcode, or AdaCore.

 ------------------------------------------------------
 GNU/Linux => lbuildAll.sh

-utilizes the uncommon relocatable libraries (mainly GLFW) that are delivered in this bundle under ./libs/.
-This is used to build the dynamically-linked [gnu/linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.
+utilizes the uncommon relocatable libraries (mainly GLFW) that are delivered in this bundle under ./libs/gnu/.
+This is used to build the dynamically-linked [gnu/linux] executable, which should run  whether or not your system has those libraries installed.
 This was used to create the executable named cube_gnu.
 If it doesn't run on your linux distro, you will have to try to build the executable yourself.
-In that case, it is hoped that this script (lcmpss.sh) will work for you.
-The intent was to provide all the needed interface/include files under ./libs/.
+In that case, it is hoped that these scripts will work for you.
-Please see also the file "gnatUserNote.txt".
+As a last resort, you can use wine to run the Windows EXEs:

+	wine binw32/cube.exe
+	wine binw32/seven.exe

 ### Link Problems during linux build: